hydrology-tep/documentation/source/apps/wois_app.rst

 	:figclass: img-border
 	:scale: 80%

+Insert the storage/catalog username and password (mandatory).
+The “remote directory” is optional and its function is to organize different outputs uploaded.
 This tool allows to upload raster and vector outputs to TEP.
 For the raster data it is also possible to generate a quicklook (png) to display over the map.

 **Note:** Only a raster or a vector file must be selected each time (not both).